-Whether your kid is merely reaching, rolling, and cruising or fully pulling themselves up and running and jumping to different levels, climbing is a natural behavior that has been proven to promote, among other things, strength, confidence, neuromuscular development, motor skills, and creativity.
+When you have a toddler, you become very familiar with Whether your kid is reaching, rolling, and cruising, or pulling themselves up and jumping to different levels, climbing is a natural behavior that has been proven to promote, among other things, strength, confidence, neuromuscular development, motor skills, and creativity.
 So you can’t really get mad at them when you find them chasing the cat to the top of the bookshelf or using the sofa to practice for the all-around competition at the 2032 Olympics.

 The American Academy of Pediatrics has some common-sense advice when letting little kids climb:

 - Help them make a soft landing by providing mats made of safety-tested rubber or rubber-like materials.